FAQs

 How long will my order take to ship?

 Some products can be shipped immediately and normally land within 10-15 business days.
-Other product will have a lead time depending on supply levels and build time.
+Other products will have a lead time depending on supply levels and build time.
 As a guide, complete bikes normally take 3-4 weeks, custom wheel builds take 2–3 weeks, and custom frames take 3-6 months, plus shipping time.

 All our complete bikes are assembled and tuned before being packed safely for shipping (unless agreed otherwise).
 This means that you will not have to cut the chain, bleed brakes or set up and tune gears.
 However, in order for us to fit the bike in the box, some parts will have to come off.
 This means that some assembly is needed once you receive your new bike.